Community Information

 -

-Cape Elizabeth is widely recognized for having one of the top-ranked public school systems in Maine, making it a strong draw for families.
+Cape Elizabeth is widely recognized for having one of the highest ranked public school systems in Maine, making it a strong draw for families.

-The Cape Elizabeth School Department serves students from kindergarten through grade 12 and is known for its high academic standards, strong community support, and well-rounded programming.
+The Cape Elizabeth School Department serves students from kindergarten through grade 12 and is known for its high academic standards, strong community support, and balanced programs.

 Schools in the district include Pond Cove Elementary School, Cape Elizabeth Middle School, and Cape Elizabeth High School, which consistently earns top rankings for academic performance, college readiness, and extracurricular opportunities.